szobov/ros-opentelemetry/README.md

     ...
 ```

-If you want to connect your nodes you'd need to propagate [Trace Context](https://opentelemetry.io/docs/concepts/signals/traces/#context-propagation).
+To connect your nodes, you need to propagate the [Trace Context](https://opentelemetry.io/docs/concepts/signals/traces/#context-propagation).

-For this you'd need to add `ros_opentelemetry_interfaces` to your `package.xml` for your message package.
+For this, you'd need to add `ros_opentelemetry_interfaces` to your `package.xml` for your message package.

 ``` xml